Contemplating today's Gospel

 «By this is my Father glorified, that you bear much fruit»

 Fr.
-Joan MARQUÉS i Suriñach (Vilamarí, Girona, Spain)Today, the Gospel offers us the allegory of the vine and the branches.
-Christ is the true vine, we are the branches and the Father is the vine grower.
+Joan MARQUÉS i Suriñach (Vilamarí, Girona, Spain)Today, the Gospel presents the allegory of the vine and the branches.
+Christ is the true vine, we are the branches, and the Father is the vine grower.

-The Father wants us all to bear abundant fruit.
+The Father wants us to bear much fruit.
 It is quite logical.
 The vine grower plants his vine so that it bears much fruit.
-If we set up a company, we want it to be profitable.
-Jesus insists: “It was not you who chose me, but I who chose you and appointed you to go and bear fruit that will remain” (Jn 15:16).
+If we start a business, we want it to be productive.
+Jesus insists: "It was not you who chose me, but I who chose you and appointed you to go and bear fruit that will remain" (Jn 15:16).

 You have been chosen.
-God has taken notice of you.
-Through the Baptism He has grafted you onto the true vine that is Christ.
-You have Christ's life, our Christian life.
-You own the main element to bear fruit: your union with Christ, for Jesus says it quite clearly: “without me you can do nothing” (Jn 15:5).
-“His strength is nothing but mildness; nothing is so strong as gentleness, but nothing is so gentle as real strength” (St. Francis of Sales).
-How many things have you been trying to do without Christ?
-The fruit the Father is expecting from us is that of the good deeds and the practice of the virtues.
-Which is the union with Christ that allows us to bear this fruits?
-Faith and charity, that is, to remain in God's grace.
+God has set His sight on you.
+Through Baptism He has grafted you onto the true vine that is Christ.
+You have the life of Christ, the Christian life.
+You own the main element for bearing fruit: your union with Christ, because "a branch cannot bear fruit on its own unless it remains on the vine" (Jn 15:4).
+Jesus states it emphatically: "Apart from me you can do nothing" (Jn 15:5).
+"His strength is only gentleness; nothing is so tender as this, and nothing like this so firm" (Saint Francis de Sales).
+How many things have you wanted to do without Christ?
+The fruit that the Father expects from us is that of good deeds and the practice of virtues.
+What is the union with Christ that makes us capable of bearing this fruit?
+Faith and charity, that is, remaining in God's grace.

-When you live in God's grace, all your virtuous acts are especially pleasant fruits for the Father.
-They are deeds Jesus Christ does through you.
-They are Christ's deeds that glorify the Father and become a heaven for you.
+When you live in grace, all acts of virtue are fruits pleasing to the Father.
+They are works that Jesus Christ does through you.
+They are works of Christ that give glory to the Father and become heaven for you.
 It is worth living always in God's grace!
-“Anyone who does not remain in me will be thrown out like a branch and wither; (…) throw them into a fire and they will be burned.”
-(Jn 15:6).
-This is a clear allusion to hell.
+"Anyone who does not remain in me [because of sin] will be thrown out like a branch and wither; people will gather them and throw them into a fire and they will be burned" (Jn 15:6).
+This is a clear reference to hell.
 Are you like a branch full of life?

-Let the Virgin Mary help us to increase the grace so that we can bear much fruit to glorify the Father.
+May the Virgin Mary help us to increase the grace so that we can bear much fruit to the glory of the Father.